 Both the Eastmain and Lac du Beryl properties were preliminarily assessed in 2017/2018 by the Company using a surface prospecting reconnaissance approach with pegmatite confirmed present on each, although not spodumene bearing.
 Areas of both properties remain to be assessed, including the gold potential of Lac du Beryl.
-Since the initial property agreement, the Lac du Beryl Property has been expanded and is now comprised of 30 claims totaling 1,588 ha, forming two claim blocks.
-The new claims cover ground primarily prospective for gold.
+Since the initial property agreement, the Lac du Beryl Property had been expanded to comprise an additional 12 claims; however, these 12 claims were allowed to lapse in early 2020 and the Property is currently comprised of the original 18 claim block.